Infrared Heater Buyer's Guide

-Have you ever stood under the porte-cochere of a luxury hotel in winter without feeling cold?
-Or, have you been comfortable at an indoor hockey game even though the ice wasn't melting?
-Then you've experienced the wonder of infrared heaters?
-Infrared heaters heat venues at field level inside stadium arenas from 170 feet away.
-These heaters don't heat the air in this space.
-Plus, they cost less money and take less time to heat.
-Now, a surge in focus from manufacturers in the last 10-15 years has made it so that you harness this power in about any room you'd like, indoors and out.
+Have you ever stood under the covered porch of a luxury hotel in winter without feeling cold?
+Or, have you ever felt heat at an indoor hockey game even though the ice wasn't melting?
+Then you've experienced the wonder of infrared heaters.
+Infrared heaters can heat venues inside stadium arenas from 170 feet away.
+That's because they don't heat the air in the space, they heat immovable objects.
+In the last 10-15 years, manufacturers cranked out dozens of models of these appliances, so you can harness the power of infrared heat in any room you'd like, indoors and out.

 Who will infrared heaters appeal to?

 Areas you may have thought of as off-limits or hard to heat are accessible with infrared heaters.
 Rooms with high ceilings, garages, and other semi-insulated spaces are all great candidates.
 Likewise, conservatories, four-season rooms, and outdoor spaces are also great.

 On the true interior of your building, providing heat only where necessary becomes much more practical.
 And, it works whether you want a well-executed zone heating or you've always wanted a dedicated space for yoga.

 People with allergies or other breathing problems report preferring heat provided by infrared.
 It's one reason infrared heating is the method of choice for hospitals like the U.S. Veteran's Association Hospitals.